JNOSQL/jnosql.github.io/docs/microprofile_config.md

 private ColumnFamilyManagerFactory factory;
 ```

 The `name` attribute within the` ConfigProperty` annotation indicates the prefix used to search for credentials and settings information.
-For example, given the example above using the name `document`, it will be necessary to have a similar structure below:
+For example, given the example above using the name `column`, it will be necessary to have a similar structure below:

 ```properties
 column=column